MS Options: Career; Marriage, Family, and Child; School; Vocational Rehabilitation

 - Completion of the University application materials;

-- Completion and submission of all Departmental application materials which include:
+- Completion and submission of all Departmental application materials

 - Participation in an In-Person Admission Evaluation, which may include (but is not limited to) interviews, experiential activities, and writing samples.